Samxd77/RTL-Design-and-Synthesis/README.md

 The repository is divided into daily modules:

 ### Day 1
-RTL basics and synthesis introduction
+Introduction to Verilog RTL Design and Synthesis

 ### Day 2
 Library Analysis, Synthesis Styles and Sequential Design